IST Entertainment: 2019–2025: Merged agency named to IST Entertainment

 In May 2020, it was announced that "Fave Girls", who became "Play M Girls" following the merger, would be debuting in June as Weeekly.
 It is the company's first girl group since Apink.

 On September 17, 2021, Kakao Entertainment announced that Play M Entertainment and Cre.ker Entertainment would be merging in the future.

 On November 12, 2021, it was announced that the company's new corporate name would be IST Entertainment, which took in effect on November 1.

 On February 7, 2022, IST Entertainment announced the debut of a new boy group in the second half of the year through a reality competition show, The Origin – A, B, Or What?.
 The show premiered on March 19, 2022.
 On the finale episode aired on May 7, 2022, it was announced that the final 7 will debut as ATBO, and will debut in July 27.

 On April 11, 2022, IST Entertainment and Universal Music Japan announced the foundation of their joint venture label, "Universal Music IST".

+2025–present: Full acquisition by Beyond Music

+On February 5, 2025, Beyond Music announced that it fully acquired IST Entertainment from Kakao Entertainment and will be incorporating it as a subsidiary.

+On February 26, 2025, IST Entertainment announced that all Weeekly members have terminated their contract with the label.
+The future activities of the group remain undecided as of now.